fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 integrating a full planning stack is often unnecessary for simple applications.
-Additionally, there are a lot of use cases where direct control in task space is mandatory: dynamic following of target poses, such as **visual servoing**, **teleoperation**, **Cartesian teaching,** or any form of **closed loop control with external sensors** for physical interactions with environments.
+Additionally, there are a lot of use cases where direct control in task space is mandatory: dynamic following of target poses, such as **visual servoing**, **teleoperation**, **Cartesian teaching,** or any form of **closed loop control with external sensors** for physical interactions with environments, such as **Machine Learning** applications.
 This package provides such a controller suite for the [ROS2-control](https://control.ros.org/master/index.html) framework.

 ## Installation